caneara/varnish/docs/pages/error.md

 An error message component used to indicate the presence of a problem (usually in a parent component) e.g. after failing form validation.

 > This is a sub-component and is not really intended for direct use as-is.
-If you're only intending to use Varnish's 'full' components e.g. a textbox or dropdown, then you can skip this section.
+If you're only intending to use Varnish's 'full' components e.g. a TextBox or DropDown, then you can skip this section.
 However, if you want to augment Varnish with your own components, then you can make use of it if you wish.

 ## Features